 - Boat pose

 - Bridge pose (Setu Bandha Sarvangasana)

 Choose a balance pose and take turns using a stop watch to record how long each person can balance.
 What is the average time that the class can balance?
 The median?
 The longest and shortest?
 This is a great one to do at the beginning of the year and come back to mid-year and the end of the year to see everyone’s progress.
 Growth mindset here is essential!

 This is a good game for younger kids, even toddlers!
 Each time you do a new pose, ask, how many hands are on the floor?
 How many fingers?
 How many feet on the floor?
 How many toes?
 You can make it trickier by only resting a couple fingers on the floor in certain poses (like triangle or forward fold).

 How many breaths?

-My main goal as their movement teacher is always to get them moving, and keep their self-esteem and growth mindset at the forefront of every lesson.
+My main goal is always to get them moving, and keep their self-esteem and growth mindset at the forefront of every lesson.
 But when I can add in more learning, I always do!
 I am a teacher at heart, after all.

 How do you bring yoga into your classroom, or academics into your yoga?
 I’d love to hear more thoughts and ideas!

 Don’t forget to grab your kids yoga and mindfulness resources in my Free Resources Library 🙂